xuchen66/sphinx-emdocs/source/serialEM-note-more-about-z-height.rst

       SerialEM user, especially a new comer to understand better how SerialEM works.

       Quickly and accurately moving specimen to eucentric height is a frequently needed task.
-Everything is going to be easier if speciment is at eucentric height and objective lens at eucentric focus.
-I wrote a litte document before how to use tilted-beam method to do this using SerialEM `"SerialEM HowTo: Positioning Z" <http://www.bio.brandeis.edu/KeckWeb/emdoc/en_US.ISO8859-1/articles/SerialEM-howto:positioningZ/>`_.
+Everything is going to be easier if specimen is at eucentric height and objective lens at eucentric focus.
+I wrote a little document before how to use tilted-beam method to do this using SerialEM `"SerialEM HowTo: Positioning Z" <http://www.bio.brandeis.edu/KeckWeb/emdoc/en_US.ISO8859-1/articles/SerialEM-howto:positioningZ/>`_.
 In this note, I give you an improved version and hopefully it is easier to use and more robust too.